uni-intelligence/bedrock-usage-analyzer/README.md

 1. Analyze shorter time periods
 2. Use specific models instead of analyzing all models
 3. Check your network connection to AWS

+### Advanced scenarios

+**Q: How do I swith to different AWS accounts when using this tool**
+A: You can use different AWS profile as shown in the following code snippet `AWS_PROFILE=<YOUR AWS PROFILE NAME> ./bin/analyze-bedrock-usage`

 ## Security Considerations